Privacy Policy

 Job role, company name, company industry, company location, job skills, expertise and areas of interest, linkedin profile URL, twitter profile URL, company website, customer enquiries and responses

-We collect and process this information on the basis of our contract with you (so we can provide our services).
+We collect and process this information on the basis of our contract with you (so we can provide our goods and services) and/or our legitimate interest in providing them to you or your employer.

 Marketing for specific events, groups and surveys, prize draws and competitions, general service information and updates.

-We collect and process this information on the basis of our contract with you.
+We collect and process this information on the basis of our legitimate interest in developing and enhancing our business and, in some cases our contract with you or your employer.

-The website uses cookies and similar technologies to distinguish you from other users of the website.
+Our website and our platform use cookies and similar technologies to distinguish you from other users of the website.

-A number of cookies and similar technologies we use last only for the duration of your web or app session and expire when you close your browser.
-Others are used to remember you when you return to the Platform and will last for longer.
+A number of cookies and similar technologies we use last only for the duration of your web or app or platform session and expire when you close your browser.
+Others are used to remember you when you return to our website or platform and will last for longer.

 We use the following types of cookies: